CybotAS/CookiebotWP/readme.txt

 ### 4.5.9 ###
 Release date: June 17th 2025

-Cookiebot CMP version 4.5.9 is out!
+Cookiebot by Usercentrics version 4.5.9 is out!
 This release has some bugfixes and new features

 ####What's new####